rtcheng1/LIDAR_Object_Detection/README.md

 Preference:

-Create a virtual environment in any IDE of your choice (I utilized VSCode to set my environment up)
+Create a virtual environment in any IDE of your choice (I utilized VSCode to set my environment up - [Example]: https://stackoverflow.com/questions/54106071/how-to-setup-virtual-environment-for-python-in-vs-code)

 LiDAR file viewer - QGIS 3.10.11